Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Token Generation Probabilities as Confidence of LLMs and Sensitivity Analysis

 \section{Token Generation Probabilities as Confidence of LLMs and Sensitivity Analysis}

 In this section, we provide a supplemental explanation of the properties of the mean probability $\overline{p_{ij}}$, that the LLM generates the token “yes” as the response to the prompt asking for confidence in the causal relationship from $x_j$ to $x_i$, highlighting the properties of the token generation process in Transformer-based LLMs.
 We also discuss the mean probability $\overline{r_{ij}}$ that the LLM generates the token “no,” and explain the symmetric behavior of $\overline{p_{ij}}$ and $\overline{r_{ij}}$ arising from the empirical relationship $\overline{p_{ij}} + \overline{r_{ij}} = 1$, under the assumption of the “faithfulness” of the LLM to the prompt.
-Moreover, we quantitatively evaluate the fluctuation of $\overline{p_{ij}}$ with the standard error $SE(p_{ij})$ as indices of the sensitivity or reliability of these probabilities measured in our experiments, through the regression analysis with a phenomenological distribution function $SE(\overline{p_{ij}}) = a_p - b_p (\overline{p_{ij}} - 0.5)^2$.
+Moreover, we quantitatively evaluate the fluctuation of $\overline{p_{ij}}$ with the standard error $SE(p_{ij})$ as indices of the sensitivity or reliability of these probabilities measured in our experiments, through regression analysis with a phenomenological distribution function $SE(\overline{p_{ij}}) = a_p - b_p (\overline{p_{ij}} - 0.5)^2$.
 Finally, the precision of the classification of forbidden causal paths is evaluated through numerical simulations.

-The discussion in this section not only contributes to the evaluation of the LLM's confidence in the causal relationship between pairs of variables, but also supports the reliability of the LLM's outputs.
+The discussion in this section not only contributes to the evaluation of the LLM's confidence in the causal relationship between pairs of variables, but also supports the reliability of the LLM outputs.